GoogleCloudPlatform/grpc-gcp-java/end2end-test-examples/echo-client/README.md

 `--resSize`: Set response payload size in KB.

 `--reqComp`: gRPC compression algorithm to use for request.
+Currently only supports `gzip`.

 `--resComp`: gRPC compression algorithm to use for response.
+Currently only supports `gzip`.

 `--async`: Whether to use gRPC async API.
 Default: false.